Updated: Dec 3, 2020

 The first long cane was invented in 1945.
-It was made for veterans with mobility visual impairment and blindness (MVI/B) who refused to believe that walking around crashing into walls was the best the US army could do for them.
+It was made for World War II veterans with mobility visual impairment and blindness (MVI/B) who stormed into their commanding officer’s office to ask for better solution to moving about blind.
+They refused to believe that walking around crashing into walls was the best the US army could do for them.

 They were right.
 Long canes replace the safety function of eyes by substituting tactile feedback.
-There are two white cane types: The rod-shaped cane and the rectangular-shaped cane.

-These assumptions about babies with MVI/B are causing harm, because babies are not responsible for themselves; they do not dress themselves, they do not change their diapers and they do not strap themselves into their car seats.
+These faulty assumptions about blind babies are causing harm, because babies are not responsible for themselves; they do not dress themselves, they do not change their diapers and they do not strap themselves into their car seats.

 The belt cane stays two steps ahead of the wearer and provides consistent tactile path information.
 Babies and toddlers with MVI/B learn to depend on their belt canes.
 The pediatric cane allows them to build confidence in themselves as they explore independently without direct bodily collisions.